hgallocodes/Hot-Weather-and-Power-Outages/README.md

 For our hypothesis testing later on, we also need information on the season.
 We have created a helper function that takes in the month of the power outage and returns the season that the power outage occurred in.
 This was saved to a new column called SEASON.
 For our hypothesis testing later on, we also need information on the season.
 We have created a helper function that takes in the month of the power outage and returns the season that the power outage occurred in.
 This was saved to a new column called SEASON.

-We need to convert the YEAR and MONTH columns to integer and the ANOMALY.LEVEL and OUTAGE.DURATION columns to float.
+We also need to convert the YEAR and MONTH columns to integer and the ANOMALY.LEVEL and OUTAGE.DURATION columns to float.
 This is necessary for us to be able to calculate means of the durations and anomaly level variables when we perform data analysis later on.
 After inspecting each column for abnormal values, we noticed that some of the values in CAUSE.CATEGORY.DETAIL have unnecessary capitalization and spacing, as well as repeating categories, such as winter and winter storm.
 These can be grouped together so we can investigate weather patterns in a more general sense.
-We take care of these concerns and develop the resulting dataframe with the corresponding data types:
+We take care of these concerns and develop the resulting dataframe:

-Below is the cleaned outages dataframe:

 |   YEAR |   MONTH |   ANOMALY.LEVEL | OUTAGE.START        | OUTAGE.RESTORATION   | CAUSE.CATEGORY     | CAUSE.CATEGORY.DETAIL   |   OUTAGE.DURATION |   CUSTOMERS.AFFECTED | SEASON   |
 |-------:|--------:|----------------:|:--------------------|:---------------------|:-------------------|:------------------------|------------------:|---------------------:|:---------|